Creating Cloud Authorization for Amazon Web Services (AWS)

 Granted your user administrator's privileges to access AWS.

-- (Optional) You have created a separate SSH key to be used by MissingLink for Git cloning and other encryption related operations.
+- (Optional) Created a separate SSH key to be used by MissingLink for Git cloning and other encryption related operations.
 By default, your default SSH key will be used.
-For more information, see Using confidential data.
+For more information, see Confidential Data.

 The basic authorization command is: